saptarshic27/stats426/_modules/week-10.md

 ---

 Oct 27
-: Paired and unpaired *t*-tests and Mann-Whitney U-test : Chapter 11.2
+: GLRT continued and the one-sample *t*-test, independence of sample mean and variance : Chapter 11.2 and 6.3

 Oct 29
-: Wilcoxon's signed rank test, discussions on inversions of tests to find confidence intervals : Chapters 11.3 and 9.3
+: Inversions of tests to find confidence intervals
+  : Chapters 9.3